 Onlinejobs.ph doesn’t deduct anything from your salary.
 Employers pay their workers directly, removing the middlemen who may take a cut.

-By creating an Onlinejobs.ph account and an online resume, you can apply for opportunities by job title, sectors, or type of work.
+By creating an Onlinejobs.ph account and an online resume, you can apply for opportunities by job title, sector, or type of work.
 You can also filter jobs based on employment type.

-The site has an ID proof feature, which determines both employers and seekers trust score.
+The site has an ID proof feature, which determines both employers’ and seekers’ trust scores.
 The more information you provide to prove your identity, the higher your ID trust score will be.

 Careerjet maps out job opportunities available online through an extensive database.
 Job postings in Careerjet come from job boards and recruitment sites.
 It is basically an all-in-one job site, saving you the trouble of visiting each site individually.
 Job postings are not hosted by Careerjet and you will be redirected to the original job listing.